aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

 ### Cleanup

-1. Delete CloudWatch Log Groups associated with Lambda functions you created with the `cfn-workshop-lambda-stack`, and with the `cfn-workshop-lambda-memory-size` (if you invoked the Lambda function for the challenge section, you should have a relevant Log Group present).
+1. Delete CloudWatch Log Groups associated with Lambda functions you created with `cfn-workshop-lambda-stack`, and with `cfn-workshop-lambda-memory-size-stack` (if you invoked the Lambda function for the challenge section, you should have a relevant Log Group present).
 For each of the stacks, locate the Lambda function name by navigating to the **Resources** tab in the CloudFormation Console; look for the Physical ID of your Lambda function, and note its value.
 Then, use the following command for each of the Lambda functions you have created (replace `YOUR_FUNCTION_NAME` with your Lambda function name, and `YOUR_REGION` with the value you need):

 ```shell
 $ aws logs delete-log-group --log-group-name /aws/lambda/YOUR_FUNCTION_NAME \